JerdamJ/flotiq-angular-example/README.md

 `"paths": { "@angular/*": [ "./node_modules/@angular/*" ] }`

 There might be a case when names of "ToDoList" content type definition won't match.
 Change the name of import `ContentXService` in `flotiq.service.ts` file to your definition.
+This goes same for your Content Object Model Interface.